FishPi/FishPi-POCV---Command---Control/readme.md

 Software
 --------

-The FishPi software is being developed in python 2.7 inline with the educational aims of the RaspberryPi.
+The FishPi software is being developed in python 2.7 inline with the educational aims of the Raspberry Pi.

 ### Usage

-Start the software by running './fishpi.py'
+Start the software by running `./fishpi.py`